How to Install Firewalld on Fedora Linux

 List Services in a Zone

 See which services are allowed through a specific zone’s firewall.
-Replace zone_name with the zone you want to inspect:
+To inspect the public zone:

 Add a Service to a Zone

 Allow a service through the firewall by adding it to a zone.
-Replace zone_name and service_name with your specific values:
+For example, to allow HTTP traffic through the public zone:

-For example, if you’re setting up an Apache web server on Fedora, you’d run sudo firewall-cmd --zone=public --add-service=http --permanent to allow web traffic.
-Remember to add --permanent and reload for the change to persist.
+If you’re setting up an Apache web server on Fedora, you’ll typically add both HTTP and HTTPS services.
+Remember to add --permanent and reload for the change to persist across reboots.

 Remove a Service from a Zone

 Block a service by removing it from a zone’s allowed list.
-Replace zone_name and service_name accordingly:
+For example, to remove the mDNS discovery service from the public zone:

 This immediately blocks the service in the running configuration.
 Add --permanent and reload if you want the block to survive reboots.